Laurie Jackson, EMBA – Executive Director

-Laurie Jackson is the Executive Director for National Safe Place, which also administers the RHYTTAC cooperative agreement.
-She joined the organization in June 2010, and has been active with Safe Place for more than 15 years.
-She recently served as Associate Executive Director for Synergy Services, Inc. in Kansas City, Mo.
-Jackson was with Synergy Services, Inc. for 16 years and prior to that worked for several years with Cedars Youth Services in Lincoln, Neb.
+Laurie Jackson is the Executive Director for National Safe Place, which also administers the Runaway and Homeless Youth Training and Technical Assistance Center (RHYTTAC) cooperative agreement.
+She joined the organization in June 2010 and has been active with Safe Place for more than 15 years.
+She recently served as Associate Executive Director for Synergy Services, Inc. in Kansas City, Missouri.
+Laurie was with Synergy Services, Inc. for 16 years and prior to that worked for several years with Cedars Youth Services in Lincoln, Neb.
 She has been active with local, regional, state and national efforts in the areas of runaway and homeless youth, child welfare and domestic violence.

-Jackson holds an executive master’s degree in business administration from the University of Missouri Kansas City and a bachelor’s degree in social work from the University of Nebraska Kearney.
+Laurie holds an Executive Master’s Degree in Business Administration from the University of Missouri Kansas City and a Bachelor’s Degree in Social Work from the University of Nebraska Kearney.
 She serves as a member of the Board of Directors for the National Network for Youth and is dedicated to bringing awareness to the issues of runaway and homeless youth.

 Danielle White – Executive Administrative Assistant

 Danielle White provides administrative support for National Safe Place and RHYTTAC.
-White served as an AmeriCorps VISTA at National Safe Place from July 2011-July 2012 and re-joined the organization in March 2013.
-She holds a Bachelor of Arts degree in English and communication from Bellarmine University in Louisville, Ky.
-Previously, White served as a Resident Assistant at Bellarmine, as well as a writing center consultant in Bellarmine’s Academic Resource Center.
-She is from Columbus, Ind.
+She served as an AmeriCorps VISTA at National Safe Place from July 2011-July 2012 and re-joined the organization in March 2013.
+She holds a Bachelor of Arts degree in English and communication from Bellarmine University in Louisville, Kentucky.
+Previously, Danielle served as a Resident Assistant at Bellarmine, as well as a writing center consultant in Bellarmine’s Academic Resource Center.
+She is from Columbus, Indiana.